bdobrica/ThinkPixelInfra/docker/models/snowflake-arctic/README.md

 ## Environment Variables

 - `LOCAL`: If set, the Embedding Model will run locally.
 Default: `false`
-- `MODEL_PATH`: Path to the model weights.
-Default: `/app/snowflake-arctic-embed-l-v2`
+- `MODEL_CHUNK_OVERLAP`: Overlap between text chunks.
+Default: `200`
+- `MODEL_CHUNK_SIZE`: Size of text chunks for processing.
+Default: `1000`.
+Set to `0` to disable splitting and return entire text
 - `MODEL_DEVICE`: Device to run the model on.
 The model is saved in ONNX format and optimised for CPU.
 Default: `cpu`
+- `MODEL_HTTP_PORT`: HTTP port for the model.
+Default: `8000`
+- `MODEL_NUM_WORKERS`: Number of workers for the model.
+Default: cpu count / 2
+- `MODEL_PATH`: Path to the model weights.
+Default: `/app/snowflake-arctic-embed-l-v2`
 - `MODEL_ZMQ_CLIENT_ADDR`: ZMQ socket address where FastAPI threads are connecting to.
 Default: `ipc:///tmp/snowflake-arctic.client`
 - `MODEL_ZMQ_WORKER_ADDR`: ZMQ socket address where the Model Workers are connecting to.
 Default: `ipc:///tmp/snowflake-arctic.worker`
-- `MODEL_HTTP_PORT`: HTTP port for the model.
-Default: `8000`
-- `MODEL_NUM_WORKERS`: Number of workers for the model.
-Default: cpu count / 2

 ## Weight Files